Identify Pests: Mice and Dealing with a Mouse Problem

 How to Get Rid of Mice

 Before you try to get mice out of your house, you need to figure out how they are getting in.
 They can wiggle in through narrow spaces around pipes and wires—a hole a quarter inch in diameter is big enough.
 It may take an expert inspection to determine how mice are entering and how to stop them.
-Here is a checklist [link] for places to find mice in and around your home.

 The next step is taking action to get rid of them.
 Knowing the size of your problem is essential before you start.
 How many mice do you have?
 How long have you had them?
 Where are their nesting sites?
 It may be worth having an expert come in and do an assessment, even if you plan to deal with the problem on your own.